-Not really A little Somewhat Pretty much Very much 1.
-Our principal and other administrators are very committed to creating a truly tobacco-free school environment.
+Not really A little Somewhat Pretty much Very much Our principal and other administrators are very committed to creating a truly tobacco-free school environment.
 2. Use of tobacco in our school, on school grounds and property, and at school events occurs very seldom.
 3. Our administrators, staff, students, parents and visitors are aware of our tobacco-free school policy.
 4. Our tobacco-free policy is comprehensive and clear.
 5. All staff members report all tobacco policy violations they observe.
 6. We have a designated administrator to handle reports of tobacco-free policy violations.
 7. We have a progressive discipline policy in place for students who violate the tobacco-free policy, saving out-of-school suspension for repeat violators.
 8. We are aware of youth-oriented tobacco cessation services and refer students who use tobacco to them.
 9. We educate and support students and staff members to quit using tobacco.
-Our school considers cultural, language, socioeconomic and other differences in the ways we implement the policy.
-We ban electronic cigarettes and treat them the same as other tobacco products, including confiscation and disposal.
+10. Our school considers cultural, language, socioeconomic and other differences in the ways we implement the policy.
+11. We ban electronic cigarettes and treat them the same as other tobacco products, including confiscation and disposal.

-24/7 COMPREHENSIVE STANDARD CHECKLIST
+24/7 COMPREHENSIVE POLICY STANDARD CHECKLIST (PART 1)

-The New Mexico Department of Health Tobacco Use Prevention Program promotes a Comprehensive Policy Standard.
-Below is a checklist that outlines the criteria for a comprehensive school district policy.
-Resources to help school sites implement your school district's policy can be found later in this toolkit.
+The New Mexico Department of Health Nicotine Use Prevention and Control Program promotes a Comprehensive Policy Standard.
+Below is a checklist that outlines the criteria for a school district policy that meets these standards.

-REQUIREMENTS FOR MEETING THE COMPREHENSIVE STANDARD
+REQUIREMENTS FOR MEETING THE COMPREHENSIVE POLICY STANDARD

-- □ Prohibits the use, possession, and distribution of tobacco products, e-cigarettes, and nicotine liquid containers by anyone (students, staff, and visitors) in school property and on school premises. - School property includes any building, structure, or vehicle owned, leased, or contracted by the district. - School premises means any property surrounding buildings and structures, athletic grounds, parking lots, or any other outdoor property owned, leased, or contracted by the district. - Prohibits the use and distribution of tobacco products, e-cigarettes, and nicotine liquid containers by staff and visitors/ chaperones at school-sponsored activities away from school grounds, and prohibits the use, distribution, and possession of tobacco products, e-cigarettes, and nicotine liquid containers by students at school-sponsored activities away from school grounds. - Explicitly states that it covers all tobacco products, e-cigarettes, and liquid nicotine containers. - □ Prohibits either all commercial advertising or tobacco advertising.
-Having a separate policy in place (not part of the tobacco-free policy) prohibiting all commercial advertising fulfills this requirement. - □ Requires tobacco-free signs to be posted and requires schools to notify students, staff, and visitors of the tobacco-free policy. - □ Specifies that schools must provide referrals to resources to help students and staff overcome tobacco addiction. - □ Requires progressive enforcement and enumerates specific possible sanctions or disciplinary action.
+- □ Prohibits the use, possession and distribution of tobacco products, e-cigarettes and liquid nicotine containers by anyone (students, staff and visitors) in school property and on school premises 24 hours a day, 7 days a week. - School property includes any building, structure or vehicle owned, leased or contracted by the district. - School premises means any property surrounding buildings or structures, athletic grounds, parking lots or any other outdoor property owned, leased or contracted by the district.

+the control property control of control of the cont Prohibits the use and distribution of tobacco products, e-cigarettes and liquid nicotine containers by staff, visitors/chaperones at school-sponsored activities away from school grounds, and prohibits the use , possession and distribution of tobacco products, e-cigarettes and liquid nicotine containers by students at school-sponsored activities away from school grounds.
+Explicitly states that it covers all tobacco products , e-cigarettes and liquid nicotine containers.
+Prohibits either all commercial advertising or tobacco advertising .
+Having a separate policy in place (not part of the tobacco-free policy) prohibiting all commercial advertising fulfills this requirement.
+Requires tobacco-free signs to be posted and requires schools to notify students, staff and visitors of the tobacco-free policy.
+Specify that schools must provide referrals to cessation resources to help students and staff overcome tobacco addiction.
+I Requires enforcement and enumerates specific possible sanctions or disciplinary actions, including progressive and supportive (non-punitive) options.